cackle-rs/cackle/README.md

 required to sneak problematic code unnoticed into some package.
 Use of Cackle should not replace any manual code reviews of your dependencies that you would otherwise have done.

-## Security policy

-It's unlikely that Cackle will ever be completely impossible to circumvent.
-That doesn't mean that it isn't useful though.
-Think of it like an antivirus that only knows about 90% of viruses.

-If you've found a neat way to circumvent Cackle to sneak in some API usages that it shouldn't allow, great, especially if there's a way to plug the hole.
-If there isn't a practical way to plug the hole, then my thoughts are that we probably shouldn't provide detailed instructions for people who want to perform supply-chain attacks.
-The goal is to make things as hard for them as possible.

-So I'd say, if the problem is fixable, feel free to just file a bug or send a PR.
-If it's not fixable, or you're not sure, feel free to just email me.
-You can find my email address by looking through the commit logs for David Lattimore.

 ## Backward compatibility

 We have a version number field in the configuration file.
 At least initially and for minor, obscure